SeanPlusPlus/imposter-syndrome/README.md

-# Trajectory Sci-fi
+# Imposter Syndrome

-A collabortive science fiction story between Sean and ChatGPT
+A action adventure story between Sean and ChatGPT